Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 >how you intend to use, enhance, promote and support your project in the short term:

-- We aim at develloping a user comunity and get in talks with Dapp and especially DeFi players with a taylored value proposition for them.
+- We aim at developing a user community and get in talks with Dapp and especially DeFi players with a tailored value proposition for them.
 - Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers.
 - Improvement of our Visual Cryptography scheme by reintroducing pure visual cryptography frame to display character, figures, images.
 It should increase the complexity, cost and resources required for an attack.
 - Potential research grant on our real-time Malware detection scheme